-- Panels will take place in rooms in Belfast with face-to-face (f2f) participants but have a centrally organised individual Zoom meeting - hosted by the conference volunteers and overseen by the conference organisers - with the link visible to logged-in, paid-up delegates from the panel page. f2f presentations and any f2f questions/discussion will be captured by an external webcam and wireless lapel mic, while online presentations/questions will be heard in the room across a set of external speakers and seen on the screen.
+- Panels will take place in rooms in Belfast with face-to-face (f2f) participants but have a centrally organised individual Zoom meeting - hosted by the conference volunteers and overseen by the conference organisers - with the link visible to logged-in, paid-up delegates from the panel page. f2f presentations and any f2f questions/discussion will be captured by an external webcam and cam/lapel mic, while online presentations/questions will be heard in the room across a set of external speakers and seen on the screen.
 We will try our hardest to reduce the sound issues experienced by so many hybrid events to-date.

-- Plenary events will be streamed on the conference website so that online participants and also f2f participants unable to enter auditoria due to possible capacity issues (Covid or other) can watch.
-(Question submission for online participants still needs to be determined.)
+- Plenary events will take place using Zoom webinar so that online participants and also f2f participants unable to enter auditoria due to possible capacity issues (Covid or other) can watch.
+The Chair will take online questions via the Q&A function in webinar.

-- It is our intention to deploy a conference-wide chat facility (either integrated within the panel pages or externally using Discord) that will allow all participants to exchange messages, etc regardless of whether f2f or remote, as long as they have online access.
+- A conference-wide chat space will allow all participants to exchange messages, etc regardless of whether f2f or remote, as long as they have online access.

 How to run a hybrid panel and what to expect as a participant

-This page has detailed information for convenors, chairs, presenters and participants as to how best to run a panel in this hybrid context, and what to expect.
+Read this page with detailed information for convenors, chairs, presenters and participants as to how best to run a panel in this hybrid context, and what to expect.

 Log in from the Log in link top-right in the toolbar above and once logged in, click Logged In and Manage Account in the drop-down.
 You can add both a short bio and an avartar.
 Or watch this short video.